Against the Compass EXPEDITIONS

 A PCR test for leaving the country is also required.
 We will help you with that, no problem.

 COVID-19 Cancellation policy

-If the trip needs to be canceled due to COVID-19, we will refund you with 90% of the tour cost, as we need to cover basic costs related to vendor payments we already made.
+If the trip needs to be canceled due to COVID-19, we will refund you with 50% of the 20% deposit, as we need to cover basic costs related to vendor payments we already made.

 Regular Cancellation policy

 - 60 days or more prior to departure – full refund.

 - 59-45 days before departure – 50% of your deposit.

 - 29-15 days before departure – You lose your deposit.